smart-edge-open/specs/architecture.md

 - The annotated video is streamed out of the OpenNESS edge node back to the client device for further data analysis

 ## OpenNESS OS environment
 OpenNESS Controller and Edge Node are developed and tested on CentOS 7.6.
+OpenNESS also depends on following opensource components
+Docker
+Libvirt
+Boost
+openssl
+polyglot
+qemu
+DPDK
+Ansible
+Oracle MySQL Server
+Amazon Web Services
+Go libraries

+Installation and configuration scripts will be provided to get the relevant version of the components to be installed on edge node and controller.

 ## OpenNESS steps to get started
 1. Go through the overview of the OpenNESS solution